Timidan/Foundry-Hardhat-Diamonds/README.md

 $ forge t
 ```

-`Note`: A lot of improvememts are still needed so contributions are welcome!!
+`Note`: A lot of improvements are still needed so contributions are welcome!!

 Bonus: The [DiamondLoupefacet](contracts/facets/DiamondLoupeFacet.sol) uses an updated [LibDiamond](contracts/libraries//LibDiamond.sol) which utilises solidity custom errors to make debugging easier especially when upgrading diamonds.
 Take it for a spin!!